Turner Memorial A.M.E. Church: Congregational history

-By the late 1940s, the 5th and P building, with a capacity of 500-600, was outpaced by the church's membership of 700.
+By the late 1940s, the 5th and P building, with a capacity of 500 to 600, was outpaced by the church's membership of 700.
 Looking for more space, in 1951, Turner Memorial purchased the former Adas Israel synagogue at Sixth and I Streets NW.
 The congregation's trustees, along with Bishop Lawrence Henry Hemingway and Congregation Adas Israel, were sued by a real estate firm alleging that the parties to the sale did not pay an agreed upon commission.
 Some of the members chose to stay at the 5th and P location, so Bishop Hemingway bought the building from the Turner trustees, then sold it to the Baltimore-Washington conference of the A.M.E.
 Church, which continued on as of 2025 as Hemingway Temple A.M.E.
 Church.

 Under the leadership of Pastor Isaac A. Miller, who oversaw the move to Sixth and I, the church appointed dozens of lay leaders as "stewards" to fill roles in church operations.
 During the pastorate of Samuel Everett Guiles from 1955 until his death in 1980, the church housed Freedom Riders and hosted civil rights meetings in its basement.
 One participant in these meetings was future Washington mayor Marion Barry, wearing a dashiki, who offended the church's stewards by smoking cigarettes in the church and cursing when asked to stop.
 During the 1970s, Turner Memorial had as many as 1,200 member families who joined members of other area churches in resisting urban renewal plans that would have involved relocation of businesses and residents.